evgenyneu/siba/README.md

 ## Scheduling backups

 It is recommended to run `siba backup` command daily or hourly.
-Use your favourite scheduler: Cron, Scheduled Tasks, iCal etc.
+Use your favourite scheduler to automate the process: Cron, Scheduled Tasks, iCal etc.